-Exchange includes a number of mailbox assistants to perform automated processing on different aspects of the data held in mailboxes.
-Exchange 2010 or Exchange 2013 uses two types of assistants:
+Exchange includes a number of mailbox assistants to perform automated processing on the data held in mailboxes.
+Exchange 2010 or Exchange 2013 uses different types of assistants:

 Event-based assistants These respond to events as they occur.
 For example, the resource booking assistant monitors requests to book rooms and lets users know whether the room is unavailable.

 Throttle-based assistants These operate all the time to process data and are subject to throttling to ensure that their workload does not affect the responsiveness of a server.
 The Managed Folder Assistant is the best known of these assistants.

 Calendar assistant Checks mailboxes for incoming meeting requests and processes the requests according to mailbox settings

 Resource booking assistant Processes meeting requests for room and equipment mailboxes